| Title: | Bayesian Evaluation, Analysis, and Simulation Software Tools for Trials |

 matrix correspond to the log-shape parameter (), and the

-second element corresponds to the intercept (
+second element corresponds to the intercept (, the log-inverse-scale)

 parameter.